liam-wiltshire/talks/machinelearning/content.md

 ???

 - Because k-NN is based on calculating the distance, it needs to be based on numeric data.
-- It is possible to use different distance functions to allow for mixed data, but that starts getting beyond our knowledge!
+- There are distance functions for text, but that's usually the number of changes to make 'red' into 'bed' for example, not the 'distance' between USD and EUR!
-- Most of our data isn't!!
+- Most of our data isn't numeric *sadface*
 - We need to find a way to convert it

 ---